-- 1.1 St Paul's School was established in 1862 to serve Almighty God and the community by providing, within a biblical Christian ethos, a broad balanced and engaging learning experience. - 1.2 St Paul's School is an inclusive school in which each pupil is motivated to acquire both skills for life and a love of learning within a caring and supportive environment that encourages each to learn and flourish. - 1.3 As a school with a distinctive Christian ethos we welcome applications from both Christians and those with another faith or set of beliefs. - 1.4 The Governing Body is committed to care for, love, respect, safeguard and promote the well-being of the pupils and staff of the school. - 1.5 St Paul's Voluntary Aided Church of England Primary School provides an education for pupils of statutory school age (that is 5 to 11 years of age) and, in an Early Years Unit (Reception and Nursery), for pupils younger than the statutory school age. - 1.6 The Governing Body of St Paul's School is the Admissions Authority for the school. - 1.7 The admissions number for St. Paul's School is 35. - 1.8 There are 35 places available each year for children of Reception age. - 1.9 A school year begins in September.
+- 1.1 St Paul's School was established in 1862 to serve Almighty God and the community by providing, within a biblical Christian ethos, a broad balanced and engaging learning experience. - 1.2 St Paul's School is an inclusive school in which, through the provision of a brand, balanced and engaging curriculum and within a caring and supportive environment, each pupil is motivated to develop and flourish as he or she acquires skills for life and a love of learning. - 1.3 As a school with a distinctive Christian ethos we welcome applications from both Christians and those with another faith or set of beliefs. - 1.4 The Governing Body is committed to care for, love, respect, safeguard and promote the well-being of the pupils and staff of the school. - 1.5 St Paul's Voluntary Aided Church of England Primary School provides an education for pupils of statutory school age (that is 5 to 11 years of age) and, in an Early Years Unit (Reception and Nursery), for pupils younger than the statutory school age. - 1.6 The Governing Body of St Paul's School is the Admissions Authority for the school. - 1.7 The admissions number for St. Paul's School is 35. - 1.8 There are 35 places available each year for children of Reception age. - 1.9 A school year begins in September.
 This arrangement follows consultation with the Local Authority and other admission authorities in the city and diocese.